Aden-Q/Aden-Q.github.io/source/_posts/Learning-How-to-Learn-Course-Notes.md

 tags:
 ---

-This is a [course](https://www.coursera.org/learn/learning-how-to-learn) on Coursera, taught by Barbara Oakley, and Dr. Terrence Sejnowski.
+This is a [course](https://www.coursera.org/learn/learning-how-to-learn) on Coursera, taught by *Barbara Oakley*, and *Dr. Terrence Sejnowski*.
 The course comprises four modules that introduce how our brain functions, along with severa very useful learning techniques that can be be applied to all disciplines, not only STEM.
 The insights from the course are based on solid research from neuroscience, cognitive psychology, and contributions from leading instructors and practioners in different disciplines.
 It is a general learning-focused course with a lifelong impact on many people.
 There is also a career-focus course on Coursera, Mindshift, by the same instructors, which can be seen as a sequel to this course.

 ## What is Learning?